AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-data-views.md

 Data views are user-selected subsets of data from one or more streams stored in OSIsoft Cloud Services (OCS), mapped into custom tables.
 For more information about data views, see the [Data Views](xref:DataViews).

-To create a data view, follow these steps:
+To create a data view:

 1. In the left pane, select **Analytics** > **Data Views**.